Murder of Kitty Genovese: Inaccuracy of original reports

 More recent investigations have questioned the original version of events.
-A 2004 article in The New York Times by Jim Rasenberger, published on the 40th anniversary of Genovese's murder, raised numerous questions about claims in the original Times article.
+A 2004 article in the Times by Jim Rasenberger, published on the fortieth anniversary of Genovese's murder, raised numerous questions about claims in the original Times article.
 A 2007 study (confirmed in 2014) found many of the purported facts about the murder to be unfounded, stating there was "no evidence for the presence of 38 witnesses, or that witnesses observed the murder, or that witnesses remained inactive".
 After Moseley's death in March 2016, the Times called their second story "flawed", stating:

-Because of the layout of the complex and the fact that the attacks took place in different locations, no witness saw the entire sequence of events.
-Investigation by police and prosecutors showed that approximately a dozen individuals had heard or seen portions of the attack, though none saw or was aware of the entire incident.
+Because of the layout of the apartment building and the fact that the attacks took place in different locations, no witness saw the entire sequence of events.
+Investigation by police and prosecutors showed that approximately a dozen individuals had heard or seen portions of the attack, though none saw or were aware of the entire incident.
 Only one witness, Joseph Fink, was aware Genovese was stabbed in the first attack, and only Karl Ross was aware of it in the second attack.
 Many were entirely unaware that an assault or homicide had taken place; some thought what they saw or heard was a domestic quarrel, a drunken brawl or a group of friends leaving the bar when Moseley first approached Genovese.
 After the initial attack punctured her lungs, leading to her eventual death from asphyxiation, it is unlikely that Genovese was able to scream at any volume.

-A 2015 documentary, featuring Kitty's brother William, discovered that other crime reporters knew of many problems with the story even in 1964.
-Immediately after the story broke, WNBC police reporter Danny Meehan discovered many inconsistencies in the original article in the Times.
-Meehan asked Times reporter Martin Gansberg why his article failed to reveal that witnesses did not feel that a murder was happening.
+A 2015 documentary titled The Witness, featuring Genovese's brother William, discovered that other crime reporters knew of many problems with the story even in 1964.
+Immediately after the story broke, WNBC police reporter Danny Meehan discovered many inconsistencies in the original Times article, asking Gansberg why his article failed to reveal that witnesses did not feel that a murder was happening.
 Gansberg replied, "It would have ruined the story."
 Not wishing to jeopardize his career by attacking a powerful figure like Rosenthal, Meehan kept his findings secret and passed his notes to fellow WNBC reporter Gabe Pressman.
-Later, Pressman taught a journalism course in which some of his students called Rosenthal and confronted him with the evidence.
+As a journalism instructor, Pressman taught a course in which some of his students called Rosenthal and confronted him with the evidence.
 Rosenthal was irate that his editorial decisions were being questioned by journalism students and angrily berated Pressman in a phone call.

 On October 12, 2016, the Times appended an Editor's Note to the online version of its 1964 article, stating that, "Later reporting by The Times and others has called into question significant elements of this account."